 - Environment – Certain environments can cause a person to feel depressed.
-If a person grows up in a tumultuous or abusive environment, they are likely to become depressed.
+If a person grows up in a tumultuous or abusive environment, they are likely to suffer from depression.
 Depression can also occur from a change in environments.
-For example, a person can become depressed while adjusting to a new living situation.
+A person can become depressed while adjusting to a move or new living situation.
 A person can also get depressed by the changing of seasons.
 This is called seasonal affective disorder.

 - Genetics – Research has found that depression can run in families.
 A person is at higher risk for depression if they have a family member who suffers from anxiety, depression, or another mental health issue.
-Genes can also cause chemical issues like imbalances of hormones or brain chemistry.
+Genes can also cause depression by biochemical issues like imbalances of hormones or brain chemistry.

 Treatment Of Depression